Use Profit and Loss To Qualify For A Mortgage

 • A profit and loss statement must be signed by the tax preparer.

-• Tax Preparer must verify municipal, state or federal licensing boards or proof of their business’ existence.
+• Tax Preparers verified municipal, state, or federal proof of their business’ existence.

 • Signed letter from borrower’s tax preparer affirming that tax preparer has filed the borrower’s tax returns for the previous two years OR that tax preparer has reviewed the previous two years of borrower’s self-prepared taxes.

-By evaluating creditworthiness based on factors such as the business’s profit and loss statement, credit score, and loan-to-value (LTV) ratios, we can provide financing options for a diverse range of borrowers who may not meet the requirements for conventional mortgages.
-Our P&L Florida mortgage program is designed to be flexible and adaptable, catering to the distinct needs of each borrower and property type.
+By evaluating creditworthiness based on factors such as the business’s profit and loss statement, credit score, and loan-to-value (LTV) ratios, we can provide financing options for a diverse range of mortgage applicants who may not meet the requirements for conventional mortgages.
+Our P&L Florida mortgage program is designed to be flexible and adaptable, catering to the distinct needs of each situation.

 What Is a Profit and Loss (P&L) Statement?